harp-lab/slog-lang1/README.md

 Using Docker desktop application:

-         1. Install Docker desktopapplication using https://docs.docker.com/desktop/install/mac-install/
+         1. Install Docker desktop application using https://docs.docker.com/desktop/

-         2. Place the downloadedfile In Applications folder.
-Double-click on the the downloaded .dmg file toget started.
+         2. Place the downloaded file in Applications folder(if on mac).
+Double-click on the the downloaded .dmg file to get started.

          3. Go to Terminal -> cd to slog directory